 For every goal, there’s a proper landing page.
 In the legal field, some examples are the “about us” page, the page to schedule consultations, or the” contact us page”.
 All of them are important in a digital marketing strategy.

-Elements of a good landing page
+Elements of good law firm landing pages